 Instructions

-• CREAM BUTTER AND SUGAR: Cut butter straight from the fridge into small cubes.
+• Cut butter straight from the fridge into small cubes.
 Add the cubed butter and brown sugar to a large bowl (or stand mixer fitted with whisk attachment).
-Beat until completely combined and ultra creamy, about 3-4 minutes.
+Beat until completely combined and ultra creamy, about 3–4 minutes.

-• ADD REMAINING INGREDIENTS: Add in the egg and vanilla.
+• Add the egg and vanilla.
 Beat until combined.
-Add in the cornstarch, baking soda, salt, and cocoa powder.
-Beat until just combined, scraping down the sides with a spatula as needed.
-Add in the cake flour (Read Note 4 first) and regular flour and again beat until combined.
-Don't over-beat the mixture.
-Add in the miniature and regular-sized chocolate chips.
-Fold the chips and cookies the dough with a spatula.
+Add in cornstarch, baking soda, salt, and cocoa powder.
+Beat until just combined, scraping the sides with a spatula as needed.
+Add in cake flour (read note 3 first) and regular flour and again beat until combined.
+Don’t overbeat the mixture.
+Add the mini and regular-sized chocolate chips.
+Fold the chips and cookies into the dough with a spatula.
 Cover the bowl tightly and refrigerate for 45 minutes up to 2 hours.

-• FORM COOKIE BALLS: After chilling, remove the bowl from the fridge and form cookie dough balls.
+• After chilling, remove the bowl from the fridge and form 6 cookie dough balls.
 Each ball should be just over 4 ounces (117 grams each).
-You should get 6 equal-sized balls from the dough.
-Roll into large balls and then split each ball in half and press 2 unwrapped caramels in the center.
-Roll the balls back up again, being careful to fully cover the caramels.
-Place cookie dough balls on a parchment-paper-lined sheet pan or plate and return to the fridge or freezer to chill for 15 more minutes.
+Roll into large balls, then split each ball in half and press 2 unwrapped caramels in the center.
+Roll the balls back up, being careful to fully cover the caramels.
+Place dough balls on a parchment-paper-lined sheet pan or plate and return them to the fridge or freezer to chill for 15 more minutes.

-• BAKE: Meanwhile, preheat the oven to 325 degrees F. Line an extra-large sheet pan with a Silpat liner (parchment paper works, but the cookies bake better on a Silpat liner).
-Add 3 cookie dough balls to the pan, leaving plenty of space in between each cookie.
-Bake for 13-18 minutes, erring on the side of slightly under-baking (we think they're perfect at 15 minutes).
-They're slightly under-baked but will firm up to a nice and fudgy/chewy cookie as they set.
-Remove from the oven and immediately press the edges of the cookie inwards with the back of a metal spatula to get the perfect round bakery-style cookie.
-Let cookies stand on the pan for 10-15 minutes before removing them to a cooling rack.
-Allow cookies to cool and finish firming up here.
+• Meanwhile, preheat oven to 325°F. Line an extra-large sheet pan with a silicone liner (parchment paper works, but the cookies bake better on a silicone liner).
+Add 3 dough balls to the pan, leaving plenty of space between each cookie.
+Bake for 13–18 minutes, erring on the side of slightly under-baking (I think they’re perfect at 15 minutes).
+They’re slightly under-baked but will firm up to nice, fudgy/chewy cookies as they set.
+Remove from oven and immediately press the edges of the cookie inward with the back of a metal spatula to get the perfect round bakery-style cookie.
+Let cookies stand on the pan 10–15 minutes before moving them to a cooling rack.
+Allow cookies to cool and finish firming up.
 Repeat process with the last 3 cookies.

-• FROSTING: Place the cream cheese and powdered sugar in a large bowl (fitted to a stand mixer with the whisk attachment or use a hand mixer) and beat on medium speed until completely smooth.
-While beating on low speed, slowly add in the heavy cream and beat until just combined.
-Stop mixer and scrape sides with a spatula as needed.
-Once all the cream has been added in, increase the speed of the mixers to medium-high and beat until the frosting holds stiff peaks.
-Watch carefully to avoid over-beating.
+• Place cream cheese and powdered sugar in a large bowl (fitted to a stand mixer with the whisk attachment or use a hand mixer) and beat on medium speed until completely smooth.
+Switch to low speed and slowly add in the heavy cream; beat until just combined.
+Stop mixer and scrape the sides with a spatula as needed.
+Once all the cream has been added, increase the speed to medium-high and beat until the frosting holds stiff peaks.
+Watch carefully to avoid overbeating.
 Gently fold in the vanilla with a spatula if adding.

-• DECORATE: Transfer whipped cream frosting to a piping bag fitted with an open star piping tip.
-Generously frost each cookie, equally dividing the frosting up by the 6 cookies.
+• Transfer whipped cream frosting to a piping bag fitted with an open star piping tip.
+Generously frost each cookie, equally dividing the frosting among the 6 cookies.

-(We use all the frosting between the 6 cookies — these are supposed to be indulgent bakery-style cookies after all. ๐Ÿ™‚ If you don't want to use all the frosting on the cookies, frost as much as you'd like on cookies and save the rest to use as a fruit dip or addition to other desserts.
-Immediately top with crushed Heath bits (just sprinkle on top to desired preference).
-Cookies are best enjoyed within a couple of hours of making them; otherwise, the frosting will begin to soften or weep.
-(See Instruction #7 if you won't be eating these all at once).
+(I use all the frosting, but if you don’t want to use it all, save the rest to use as a fruit dip or addition to other desserts.)
+Immediately top with crushed Heath bits (to desired preference).
+Cookies are best enjoyed within a couple of hours; otherwise, the frosting will begin to soften or weep.
+(See Storage if you won’t be eating these all at once).

 Recipe Notes

-Note 1: Cocoa powder: The cocoa powder really sets these cookies apart; Dutch-process cocoa powder offers a more robust and intensely deep chocolate flavor — I don’t recommend using plain cocoa powder.
+Note 1: The cocoa powder really sets these cookies apart; Dutch-process cocoa powder offers a more robust and intensely deep chocolate flavor—I don’t recommend plain cocoa powder.
 Hershey’s® “Special Dark” cocoa powder is a Dutch-process cocoa powder that is readily found at most grocery stores.

-Note 3: Measuring: If you press a measuring cup into a bag of cake or regular flour and scoop, you will pack in way too much flour which affects the texture of these cookies.
-To properly measure your flour, spoon the flour into the measuring cup until it’s overfilled.
+Note 3: If you press a measuring cup into a bag of flour and scoop, you will pack in way too much flour, which affects the texture of these cookies.
+To measure your flour, spoon the flour into the measuring cup until it’s overfilled.
 Then use the back of a table knife to level the measuring cup at the top.
-(Video visual here)
+(Video visual here.)

 Nutrition